Francis-Ngethe-Ngari/AirBnB_clone/README.md

 # AirBnB_clone
-Software solution that mimics the online vacation rental market place known as AirBNB
+Software solution that mimics the online vacation rental marketplace known as AirBNB